sutanurath/BlurEffectView/README.md

 ### Add to project

-Add dependencies in your app level build.gradle file
+Add dependencies in your /app/build.gradle file

 ```
 dependencies {